Hyperen0r/OSelector/README.md

 * You can also edit existing plugin by loading them.
 After this, you can scan other folders or even load other plugins to add them to the menu and merge them.

+* **Cleanup** button is removing folders with 0 child.
+If a folder has only one child, the child replace the folder.

 ## Usage In-Game